 Learning continues beyond the classroom walls and the school day at SAS.
 One of the advantages of having such a large campus is that students can go on a field trip to its outdoor rainforest without even leaving the school grounds!
 As well as having this living science lab, SAS uses areas such as the high school garden for outdoor exploration and learning.

-All students from elementary through to high school starts at 8am and finish at 3pm; nursery classes finish earlier at 1pm.
+All students from elementary through to high school start at 8am and finish at 3pm; nursery classes finish earlier at 1pm.

 SAS addresses this from day one with a strong pastoral care programme.
 A team of trained counsellors meet with every new student and their family, along with members of the PTA’s welcoming committee, to “help every type of transition”.
 Each ‘school’ has its own dedicated team of counsellors and a psychologist, and all students are matched with a counsellor who provides personal support.
 These counsellors play a key role at SAS: character education lessons, individual and family counselling, small group workshops for students, leading parent coffee mornings, and more.